abhaanisha/Head-Gesture-Recognition-System/report.md

   5. Slide window by 1 sample, repeat

-- Green LED = slave data received successfully
-- Red LED = slave packet missed (last valid value reused)
+- Green LED indicates that slave data was received successfully, while a Red LED indicates a missed packet (where the last valid value is reused).

 ### 3.2.3 Inference Firmware — slave.py (Left Nicla Vision)
-- Connects to Wi-Fi and reads LSM6DSRX at *50 Hz*
-- Sends [timestamp, ax2, ay2, az2, gx2, gy2, gz2] to Master on UDP *port 6000*
-- Green LED = Wi-Fi connected, Red LED = transmitting
+The slave device connects to Wi-Fi and continuously samples the LSM6DSRX IMU at 50 Hz.
+It packages the timestamp and 6-axis data into a UDP datagram and transmits it to the Master on port 6000.
+Status LEDs are used for visual confirmation: a Green LED indicates a successful Wi-Fi connection, and a Red LED signifies active data transmission.

 ### 3.2.4 Output Firmware — arduino_uno.ino (Arduino UNO R4 WiFi)
-- Connects to Wi-Fi and listens on UDP *port 5006*
-- Parses incoming "cls,gesture_name" string
-- Acts *only on gesture change*:
-  - *Idle* → showIdle() — displays Waiting for Gesture... on OLED, silent
-  - *Any gesture* → showGesture(cls, name) — displays class number and name on OLED, triggers buzzOnce() (150 ms beep on Digital pin 9)
-- OLED over I2C (SDA → A4, SCL → A5, address 0x3C)
-- Single buzz on startup confirms Wi-Fi and UDP ready
+The Arduino UNO R4 acts as the output controller.
+It connects to the local network and listens on UDP port 5006 for incoming gesture classification strings formatted as `"cls,gesture_name"`.
+To optimize performance, the system only triggers actions when a gesture change is detected.
+If the gesture is 'Idle', it updates the I2C OLED display (address `0x3C`) to show "Waiting for Gesture..." while remaining silent.
+For any active gesture, it updates the display with the class number and name, and triggers a brief 150 ms beep using an active buzzer connected to digital pin 9.
+A single startup buzz confirms that both Wi-Fi and UDP services are ready.

 ### 3.2.5 PC Monitor — streamlit_app.py
-- Listens on UDP *port 5005* in a background thread
+The PC monitor application runs a background thread listening on UDP port 5005.
 - Fills a *rolling buffer of 50 raw predictions*
 - Applies *majority vote* with *95% stability threshold* — gesture only updates when one class holds ≥95% of the last 50 samples
 - On confirmed gesture change (non-idle):